About Harris County

 Property & Public Records

-Property and land records in Harris County, Georgia, are maintained by the Clerk of Superior Court, who serves as the ex-officio County Recorder.
-The Clerk's office is located at 100 North College Street, Hamilton, GA 31811, and can be reached at (706) 628-4944.
-The office maintains official records of real estate transactions dating back to the county's founding, including warranty deeds, quitclaim deeds, security deeds (mortgages), liens, easements, right-of-way agreements, plat maps, and subdivision records.
+Property and land records in Harris County, Georgia, are maintained by the Clerk of Superior Court, who is the ex-officio Clerk of Superior Court.
+The Clerk's office is located at 100 North College Street, Hamilton, GA 31811, and can be contacted through the office’s website.
+The office maintains official records of real estate transactions dating back to Harris County's founding, including warranty deeds, quitclaim deeds, security deeds (mortgages), liens, easements, right-of-way agreements, plat maps, and subdivision records.
+These records are indexed by grantor, grantee, and property location to help with searches.

 • Recording fees are established by Georgia statute and typically include a base fee plus per-page charges.